microsoft/fluentui/packages/react-input/Spec-styling.md

 - Inner border ("border right") color is applied separately to before/after bookends.
 - Others are applied in obvious way to both bookends.
 - All borders are thin (1px).

+### Changes to default input appearance

+- Remove rounded corners from input
+- For filled inputs with shadow, change the shadow to also encompass the bookends